smcavoy1/Cyclistic-Case-Study/README.md

 <br>

 Let's run a SQL query to calculate one-way and round-trip rides for members and casual riders.
 When a bike is returned to the same station where the ride was initiated, we will consider it a round-trip.
-When a bike is retured to a different station, then it is a one-way trip.
+When a bike is returned to a different station, then it is a one-way trip.

 ```
 SELECT member_casual,